MeelisM/aws-code-keeper/README.md

 2. **Inventory Service**

-   - Manages movie catalog with CRUD operations via RESTful API
+   - Manages movie catalog with CRUD operations
    - PostgreSQL database for persistent storage
-   - RESTful API endpoints
+   - RESTful API endpoints for interacting with the catalog

 3. **Billing Service**
    - Processes orders through a message queue system